Helena G. Wells: Character arc

-In the finale episodes of Season 3, "Emily Lake" and "Stand", the main antagonist for the season, Walter Sykes, pursues finding Helena's physical form as well as her consciousness in order to reconstitute them.
+In the finale episodes of Season 3, "Emily Lake" and "Stand", the main antagonist, Walter Sykes, pursues finding Helena's physical form as well as her consciousness in order to reconstitute them.
 Myka Bering and Pete Lattimer find Helena's physical body in the personage of Ms. Emily Hannah Lake – a high school literature teacher living in Cheyenne, Wyoming.
 They later discover Helena's consciousness was separated from her physical body by using the Janus Coin artifact.
 They are unable to save her from being abducted by Marcus Diamond and their under-cover Warehouse agent Steve Jinks who deliver her to Sykes.
 Sykes reintegrates Helena's body and mind before taking her to China where he forces her to help him open a portal directly into Warehouse 13.
 She complies only to save Myka Bering's life after an unsuccessful attempt to save Tyler Struhl.
 Shortly afterward, Helena chooses to sacrifice her life in order to save the lives of her fellow agents from an explosion that obliterates the warehouse.

 In the Season 4 premiere, Artie Nielsen uses an artifact to turn back time 24 hours, and successfully finds a way to defuse the bomb that would destroy the Warehouse.
 Since he is successful in saving the Warehouse, Helena's death, her tragic hero's redemptive act of self-sacrifice, never happened.
 Artie later successfully advocates on Helena's behalf to keep her from being re-incarcerated.
 Helena becomes aware of this alternate timeline in "Second Chance", after she deduces, in the previous episode ("Endless Wonder"), that Artie used a time travel artifact to save the Warehouse.
 Also in this episode, Mrs. Frederic tells her to take the astrolabe and hide it where no one can find it.